 The mission of GRIB is to develop and apply computational methods and information technologies for a better understanding and prediction of biological phenomena, placing special emphasis on those related to human diseases, their diagnosis and pharmacological treatment.

 GRIB is recognized and funded by the Catalan government.
 It is the node for Biomedical Informatics of the Spanish Institute of Bioinformatics (INB) and, jointly with Farmaindustria, GRIB coordinates the Spanish Technological Platform for Innovative Medicines (PTEMI).
 GRIB also participates in the Bioinformatics Barcelona Association (BIB), which aims to promote training, research, and technology transfer in bioinformatics.
 Ferran Sanz, the director of GRIB, is the co-coordinator of PTEMI and vice-president of BIB.

-GRIB staff is involved in pre- and postgraduate teaching at UPF, where we are coordinators of the Master’s program in Bioinformatics for Health Sciences.
-The master’s in Bioinformatics for Health Sciences of the UPF aims to provide professionals and researchers with expertise and skills geared towards developing new computational strategies and IT systems that are useful in biomedical research.
+GRIB staff is involved in pre- and postgraduate teaching at UPF, where they coordinate the Master’s Program in Bioinformatics for Health Sciences.
+This master degree aims to provide professionals and researchers with expertise and skills geared towards developing new computational strategies and IT systems that are useful in biomedical research.

 People and research areas

 GRIB is currently composed of more than 60 members, with a highly multidisciplinary background, including biologists, chemists, computer scientists, physicists, mathematicians, medical doctors, etc. More than 30% of the members are senior scientists or postdocs.
 The programme includes six IMIM research groups:

 • The Evolutionary Genomics group led by M. Mar Albà (ICREA) uses comparative genomics and transcriptomics methods to discover new genes and characterize their functions.